 Click on a photo to enlarge.

-Brandon R. in Lewiston, MN had learned about the dangers of radon gas and decided that he needed to get his home tested.
+Dan R. in Ivanhoe, MN had learned about the dangers of radon gas and decided that he needed to get his home tested.
 The test results showed a high level of radon.
-So our Design Specialist, Mac Cole, walked Brandon through the radon mitigation installation process and answered his questions.
-Brandon wanted to act quickly so his family's health would no longer be compromised, so he had the system installed as soon as possible.
+Our Design Specialist walked him through the radon mitigation installation process and answered his questions.
+Dan wanted to act quickly and moved forward with an installation date.

-Our crew drilled a hole through the floor in the basement to insert a PVC pipe and create a suction point for the radon gas.
+During the installation process, our Foreman, Dakota Merchlewitz, drilled a hole through the floor in the basement to insert a PVC pipe and create a suction point for the radon gas.
 Then the gas is vented through the pipe and out of the home.
-A fan is also installed at the top of the PVC pipe where the gas is vented out to ensure that the gas is pushed away from the home.
-Brandon now has peace of mind knowing that his family is protected from this dangerous gas.
+Dan is relieved that he took the necessary steps to make sure his family's health is no longer compromised.

 our service area